About Summer Activities in Chamonix

 Just across from the Montenvers train station you will find the Chamonix Leisure Park at Les Planards – an action packed fun area that is a magnet for children and families in the summer and winter months.
 The lower part of the area is packed with activities for kids of all ages.
 Little ones can bounce on the safely enclosed trampolines, clamber on the adventure climbing frame or ride round the mini go-cart track.
 The Adventure Park is a safe but challenging adventure course through the trees.
 A network of ropes, bridges, zip lines, balance beams and scramble nets will test your head for heights as you traverse the forest high above the valley floor.

-If climbing up sheer rock on the end of a piece of rope sounds a bit scary then Via Ferrata climbing offers an element of security that still allows beginners to enjoy the achievement of having scaled a mountain!
+Via Ferrata climbing offers an element of security that still allows beginners to enjoy the achievement of having scaled a mountain!
 This form of climbing was invented by Italian soldiers in the Dolomites who used it to enable them to scale vertiginous faces easily and quickly.
 These days it is a popular sport that makes the thrill of mountain climbing more accessible to children, beginners and those who want a bit more security when they climb.
-Following marked routes through the mountains you are helped along by steps, bridges and ladders whilst being roped up for extra safety.
+Following marked routes through the mountains you are helped along by metal steps, bridges and ladders whilst being roped up for extra safety.
 Suitable for adults and children over the age of 8; guides can be arranged on request.

-The Mer de Glace is easily accessible from Chamonix town centre.
+There is also a via ferrata route at the Mer de Glace, which is easily accessible from Chamonix town centre.
 Take the Montenvers train and, from the station, descend the ladders down on to the Mer de Glace following the signs marked ‘Le Refuge’.
 Cross the glacier heading for the white square painted on the opposite rock face, from here you will find a well-marked Via Ferrata route that consists of around 30 ladders and, if climbed to the end, finishes at the Refuge de Couvercle.
 One way should take around 4-5 hours, there is a shorter return route through Les Egralets that takes a further 3 hours.

 Walking & Hiking